Dartmouth-Data-Analytics-Core/GDSC-HyperTRIBE-pipeline/README.md

 # GDSC-HyperTRIBE-pipeline
-Pipeline for running HyperTRIBE to identify RNA editing sites
+Pipeline for running HyperTRIBE to identify RNA editing sites (In development)